 We may earn money or products from the link and companies mentioned in this post.
 Please see our Disclaimer Page for further details.

-If you haven’t already read part 1 of this, please go do so here. **Trigger Warning**
+This is the continuation of how I got out of an abusive relationship.
+If you haven’t already read the first part of this, please do so here.

 Fast Forward 4 Months….